devopsacademyau/academy/classes/02class/exercises/c02-network11/README.md

 - from the PRIVATE instance, try to ping 8.8.8.8 to check internet connection through NATGW

 However this time, use your custom created subnets instead of the AWS default ones.

-#### post if you had to do any troubleshooting or if that worked straight away

 #### DO NOT FORGET TO DELETE YOUR RESOURCES ONCE YOU FINISH: